jakemcc/jakemccrary.com/source/_posts/2017-02-26-using-lein-test-refresh-with-expectations.markdown

 Finished at 11:53:59.045 (run time: 0.013s)
 ```

-If you're using `expectations` and and switch to the new
+If you're using `expectations` and switch to the new
 `clojure.test` compatible syntax, I'd encourage you to start
 using
 [lein-test-refresh](https://github.com/jakemcc/lein-test-refresh).

-[^1]: Not actually out yet, but `2.2.0-alpha1` has been released and has the changes.
+[^1]: As of 2016-02-27 `2.2.0` isn't out yet, but `2.2.0-beta1` has been released and has the changes.

+[^2]: In fact, you have to use it if you use Leiningen and the new syntax and want your tests to run automatically.